goatslacker/alt/README.md

 or it could be the [massive switch statements](https://github.com/facebook/flux/blob/master/examples/flux-chat/js/stores/MessageStore.js#L111) you're required to code.
 Whatever it is they're all not here.

-Fux is a flux.
+Fux is flux.
 Data flows one way.
 Here's an ascii chart to prove it.

 ```txt
 ╔═══════════════╗             ╔══════════════╗             ╔════════════╗